yogabook / asanas / janu sirsasana

 with stick under the biceps

-This variant is often held suitable for improving the irritation of the hamstrings at its origin at the ischial tuberosities, or more precisely, to create the preconditions for this.
+This variant is sometimes tried for improving the irritation of the origin of the hamstrings (the PHT) at the ischial tuberosities, or more precisely, to create the preconditions for this.

 Instructions